RBVI/chimerax-recipes/lightsheet/lightsheet.md

 # Colored axes, coverslip and timestamp

 Shayne Quinn [asked](https://www.rbvi.ucsf.edu/pipermail/chimerax-users/2022-October/004467.html) about axis colored outline boxes for lightsheet microscopy data, showing a cover slip as a gray rectangle, and showing a time stamp, on the ChimeraX mailing list.
-Here is Python code defining 3 ChimeraX commands to show those things.
+Below is Python code defining 3 ChimeraX commands to show those things.
+Opening the Python code in ChimeraX defines the commands.

     open lightsheet.py